hazelcast/hazelcast-python-client/README.md

 You can see the details of setting mutual authentication on the server side in the [Mutual Authentication section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#mutual-authentication) of the Hazelcast IMDG Reference Manual.

-On the client side, you have to provide `SSLConfig.cafile`, `SSLConfig.certfile` and `SSLConfig.keyfile` on top of the other TLS/SSL configurations.
+On the client side, you have to provide `ssl_cafile`, `ssl_certfile` and `ssl_keyfile` on top of the other TLS/SSL configurations.
 See the [TLS/SSL for Hazelcast Python Clients](#812-tlsssl-for-hazelcast-python-clients) for the details of these options.

 # 9. Development and Testing